typicode/json-server/README.md

 { "id": 1, "title": "json-server", "author": "typicode" }
 ```

+Also when doing requests, its good to know that
-Also, if you make POST, PUT, PATCH or DELETE requests, changes will be automatically and safely saved to `db.json` using [lowdb](https://github.com/typicode/lowdb).
+- If you make POST, PUT, PATCH or DELETE requests, changes will be automatically and safely saved to `db.json` using [lowdb](https://github.com/typicode/lowdb).
+- The request body JSON is object enclosed, just like the GET output. (for example `{"name": "Foobar"}`)
+- Id values are not mutable.
+Any `id` value in the body of your PUT or PATCH request wil be ignored, but a POST requests wil respect its value.
+- A POST, PUT or PATCH request should include a `Content-Type: application/json` header to use the JSON in the request body.
+Otherwise it wil result in a 200 OK but changes being made to the data.

 ## Install